Safwan Khalil

 Khalil is engaged to fellow Olympic taekwondo athlete Carmen Marton.
 The couple were married under Islamic law (but not under Australian civil law) prior to the London Olympics in 2012.

-Kahalil qualified for the Rio 2016 Olympics, which will be his second Olympics as a competitor.
+Khalil qualified for the Rio 2016 Olympics, which will be his second Olympics as a competitor.

 Khalil qualified for the Tokyo 2020 Olympics.
 In the men's 58 kg event in the round of 16, he lost to Ramnarong Sawekwiharee 23-7 and therefore did not advance any further in the competition.
 Australia at the 2020 Summer Olympics details the results in depth.